 Are you looking for a job?
 Try using the Canadian Job Bank.

-Minimum wage is established to help ensure that workers are able to pay for food, shelter, and other basic necessities.
-If you work in Nova Scotia, you’re entitled to be paid a minimum of $12.95 per hour, with certain exceptions.
+Minimum wage is established to help ensure that workers can pay for food, shelter, and other necessities.
+If you work in Nova Scotia, you’re entitled to be paid a minimum of $15 per hour, with certain exceptions.